Huldufólk: Origins

+According to Davide Finco Genoa, elves have existed in religious context as far back as the Stone age.
+He uses Swedish elf offering cups, known as "alvkvarnar," as an example.

 Holidays

 There are four Icelandic holidays considered to have a special connection with hidden people: New Year's Eve, Thirteenth Night (January 6), Midsummer Night and Christmas night.
 Elf bonfires (álfabrennur) are a common part of the holiday festivities on Twelfth Night (January 6).
 There are many Icelandic folktales about elves and hidden people invading Icelandic farmhouses during Christmas and holding wild parties.
 It is customary in Iceland to clean the house before Christmas, and to leave food for the huldufólk on Christmas.
 On New Year's Eve, it is believed that the elves move to new locations, and Icelanders leave candles to help them find their way.
 On Midsummer Night, folklore states that if you sit at a crossroads, elves will attempt to seduce you with food and gifts; there are grave consequences for being seduced by their offers, but great rewards for resisting.